Zaker237/Zaker237/README.md

 ##### I am a social and kind person who is always ready to learn from others and share my knowledge and this is a small description of what I do on a daily basis.

-##### 🔭 I’m currently working on Natural Language Processing and Ranking models base on them on BERT
+##### 🔭 I’m currently working on Natural Language Processing and Ranking models base on BERT

 ### My Tools: